LGBTQ history in Hungary: Austria-Hungary

 Sex between men was criminalized according to the Hungarian Penal Code of 1878 (it consciously rejected Austria's approach, which criminalized both female and male homosexuality).
-Paragraph 241 of the Hungarian Penal Code criminalized sexual acts between men and bestiality as termèszet ellenes fajtalanság (“unnatural fornication”) punishable by up to one year of fogház (the most lenient form of prison), while paragraph 242 declared non-consensual “crimes against nature” punishable by up to five years in prison, with potential life imprisonment if the act caused the death of the victim.
+Paragraph 241 of the Hungarian Penal Code criminalized sexual acts between men and bestiality as természetellenes fajtalanság (“unnatural fornication”) punishable by up to one year of fogház (the most lenient form of prison), while paragraph 242 declared non-consensual “crimes against nature” punishable by up to five years in prison, with potential life imprisonment if the act caused the death of the victim.
 The exact meaning of those terms was never concretely defined and remained open to different interpretation until its ultimate decriminalization in 1961.
 From the 1880s official accounts (government, police, or public health sources) intentionally avoided addressing the issue of female homosexuality.

 Like in many other European places where homosexuality was unlawful at the time, criminalization did not prevent men from having sex and romantic relationships with other men.
 Authorities in Budapest were acutely aware of a growing queer culture in the rapidly developing and modernizing city.
 The Metropolitan Police in the late 1880s became one of the first police forces to create a “homosexual registry” as an integral part of Hungarian authorities’ efforts to establish a modern city.
 It took over two decades before the registry (along with the police itself) began to function more effectively.
 The exact date the registry was created is unknown, but it appears to have reached its final form in 1908, and as a consistent registry, have lasted at least until the decriminalization of homosexuality in 1961; however, there are also indications that it was actually in place until 1989.
 Most of the surviving info on the contents of the registry comes from the writings of 1930s doctors.
 In the beginning of 20th century the Budapest police found “worrisome that perversion between men is quite common in the capital,” and due to that they took responsibility for reducing and eliminating what they saw as the ill effects of same-sex sexuality and other sexual aberrations (such as blackmail, prostitution and other crimes).
 It appears that while the police kept recording homosexuals, it would only press charges in specific circumstances.